nmb007/vagrant-lamp/README.md

     ```
 6. You can now access your web url e.g. http://project.dev/ in your host machine's browser.

-7. Not so fast, before you dive into the coding stuff, do remember to first run the following command in your project root directroy on Host Operating system and keep it running
+7. Not so fast, before you dive into the coding stuff, do remember to first run the following command in your project root directory on Host Operating system and keep it running
   ```bash
    vagrant rsync-auto
   ```